johnelm/node-jxa/README.md

 yarn global add node-jxa # or the npm equivalent
 ```

-This will install `node-jxa` and `node-debug-jxa` and make them available in your PATH (see Debugging below for details on the latter).
+This will install `node-jxa` and make it available in your `PATH` env var.

 .. then you can (optionally) use a shebang at the top of your JXA script: